The Tales of Beedle the Bard: "The Tale of the Three Brothers"

 The story is about three brothers who, while traveling together, reach a treacherous river.
 They make a magical bridge over the river wherein just as they cross, they meet the personification of Death, who is angry for losing three potential victims.
 He pretends to be impressed by them and grants each a gift as a reward, hoping to use each gift to bring about their eventual demises.
 The oldest brother asks for an unbeatable dueling wand, so Death gives him the Elder Wand.
 The middle brother asks for the ability to resurrect the dead to humiliate Death further, so Death gives him the Resurrection Stone.
 The youngest brother, a humbler man, does not trust Death and asks for a way to stop Death from following him, so Death reluctantly gives him his Cloak of Invisibility.
 Afterward, the brothers go their separate ways.

-The oldest brother resolves a previous qualm by using the wand to kill the man with whom he quarreled, but his bragging about the wand's incredible power results in him getting robbed of it and murdered in his sleep, allowing Death to claim him.
+The oldest brother resolves a previous qualm by using the wand to kill the man with whom he quarrelled, but his bragging about the wand's incredible power results in him getting robbed of it and murdered in his sleep, allowing Death to claim him.
 The middle brother resolves a previous loss by using the stone to bring back the woman to whom he wanted to be married, but she is revealed to be non-corporeal and full of sorrow for being back in the mortal world; in grief, he commits suicide, allowing Death to claim him.
 However, Death never manages to find the youngest brother, as he stays hidden under the invisibility cloak.
 Many years later, the brother removes his cloak and gives it to his son.
 Content with the life he has lived, he greets Death as an old friend and equal, thereby dying of natural causes.

 Reception

-The Tales of Beedle the Bard received generally positive critical reception.
 Sotheby's deputy director Philip W. Errington described the handmade edition as "one of the most exciting pieces of children's literature" to have passed through the auction house.
 After buying the book, Amazon also released a review, describing it as "an artifact pulled straight out of a novel".

 The Times reviewed the published book favourably, calling the tales "funny, sinister, wise and captivating" and likening them to the tales collected by the Brothers Grimm.
 The Telegraph reviewed it unfavourably, noting that they "would be unremarkable were it not for the body of work that lies behind it" and that there was "an element of padding to make it a respectable length".